 A good way to make a link mounting.
 Polystyrene is easily cemented.

-Turning - As with sawing and drilling, cutting must be done at slow speed to avoid heating of tool and material.
+Turning - As with sawing and drilling, cutting must be done at slow

-must be done very lightly.
+surface.
+The buffing must be done very lightly.

 200(degree)F. In the case of smaller strips to be bent into angles,

 one-quarter inch from the soldering iron until the material has softened.